Actively Recruiting

 - Known contraindications or allergies to dexamethasone, tocilizumab, or their components

-- Use of azathioprine or cyclophosphamide
+- Current use of azathioprine or cyclophosphamide

 - Active tuberculosis infection

-- Active liver disease or liver impairment
+- Active liver disease or impairment, or abnormal liver function tests (ALT or AST >3x upper limit)

-- High serum creatinine (above 1.4 mg/dL in females, 1.6 mg/dL in males)
+- High serum creatinine (above 1.4 mg/dL for females, 1.6 mg/dL for males)

-- Already receiving systemic steroids, monoclonal antibodies, or immunosuppressive medications at presentation
+- Already receiving systemic steroids, monoclonal antibodies, or immunosuppressive medications

 - Cannot comply with pregnancy prevention rules for 28 days after enrollment

-- Already admitted to ICU before randomization
+- Admitted to ICU before randomization

-- Immediate need for intubation
+- Immediate need for intubation or imminent death

 - Refusal by clinical team